 The collective application of these individual tenets produced a CLS that retains the diverse representation of physical and environmental conditions, preserves an intact functional ecosystem, minimizes the expansion of exotic or invasive species, maximizes the extent of roadless areas, and minimizes fragmentation.

-Along with a map identifying various categories of environmentally-sensitive lands, the CLS includes an associated set of open space preservation guidelines for development projects that must go through the rezoning process or some other discretionary action.
-If a landowner develops on his/her property and does not request a higher density zoning, then the CLS does not take effect.
+Along with the CLS map, the CLS includes an associated set of open space preservation guidelines for development projects that must go through the rezoning process or some other discretionary action.
+If a landowner develops on their property and does not request a higher density zoning, then the CLS does not take effect.

 If for some reason the landowner exceeds the developable percentage allowed, CLS guidelines state that land must be purchased off-site to off-set the disturbance of lands that would otherwise be preserved.
 The off-site mitigation guidelines call for a specific purchase to disturbance ratio depending on the CLS category.
 Off-site mitigation ratios are as follows:

-- Biological Core: 4:1 ratio when disturbance is greater that 20% of the property.
+- Biological Core Management Areas: 4:1 ratio when disturbance is greater than 20% of the property.

 - Special Species Management Areas: 4:1, when disturbance is greater than 20% of the property.